oscarramadhan16/koanba/README.md

 - postgresql java connnector

 **hint**
-- you can use docker-compose to init postgresql database if you dont have it yet
+- you can use docker-compose to init postgresql database if you dont have it yet (docker required to do this)